Ashfiya-Khan/Windows-Administration-Frequently-Asked-Interview-QA/README.md

 - Configuring VPN Connection
 - Firewall Configuration

+## Basic Windows Administration Questions:
+### Windows Registry

+* **What is the Windows Registry?**
+    - The Windows Registry is a centralized database that stores configuration settings and options on Microsoft Windows operating systems.

 ### Found this project useful :heart:

 * Support by clicking the :star: button on the upper right of this page. :v: